airatk/kaishnik-bot/README.md

-# kaishnik-bot
+# Каист
-_Telegram bot for KAI students_

 ## What the ?
 The bot might be considered as kai.ru & old.kai.ru wrapper.
 It's built using [pyTelegramBotAPI][1].

 ## Reason
-Mobile-unfriendly ugly inconvenient website had to be replaced by something usable & not only usable.
+Official mobile-unfriendly ugly inconvenient website had to be replaced by something more usable.
 Here the [@kaishnik_bot][2] comes up.

 ## Setup